JakeMoraga/coral_project/README.md

 How To Use:

 Download the dataset here (https://github.com/user-attachments/files/17605824/coral_forecast.zip) or provided in the Coral_Dataset folder

-Open with Python
+Open project with Python in a new file
-  -suggest using Positron since that is the IDE that the script was produced and successfully ran on Ensure that dataset is in the correct folder to access Run script to produce the three desired graphs
+  -suggest using Python through Positron since that is the IDE that the script was produced and successfully ran on

+Ensure that dataset is in the correct folder to access

+Run script to produce the three desired graphs